fayizferosh/yosys-tcl-ui-report/README.md

 #### Processing of the constraints openMSP430_design_constraints.csv file

-The file was successfully processesed and converted into matrix and the rows and columns count were extracted as well as starting rows of clocks, inputs and outputs were also extracted.
-The basic code of the same and screenshot of terminal with several "puts" printing out the variables are shown below.
+The file was successfully processed and converted into a matrix, and the rows and columns count were extracted, as well as the starting rows of clocks, inputs, and outputs.
+The basic code of the same and a screenshot of the terminal with several "puts" printing out the variables are shown below.

 *Code*